 After living his formative years in Indonesia, ade migrated to Australia.
 He has performed with Dung Nguyen (Way Out West — Australia), Geoff Kluke (Australia), Daigo Nakai (Germany), Benny Likumahuwa (Indonesia), Candra Malik (Indonesia), Reyharp (Germany), Zamil Idris (Malaysia), and many other musicians in Australia and Indonesia of various genres.

+He has been invited to play at such prestigious festivals as Melbourne International Jazz Festival, Ubud Village Jazz Festival, Wangaratta Festival of Jazz & Blues, and St Kilda Festival.
 Recently, he served as the musical director of Celebration of Indonesia 2017, a musical depicting various Eastern Indonesian cultures in the forms of music, dance, and drama showcased to a packed crowd at the Melbourne Town Hall.
 Melbourne’s Radio 3ZZZ Indonesian program currently has him as a regular guest music expert.

 ade used to lead The ishs/Allen Project, who garnered critical acclaim from Australian and international media: “very accomplished” (Tom Tom, USA, April 2015), “cracking” (Eastside FM Sydney, Australia, April 2015), “very uplifting” (Jazzwise, UK, March 2015), and “life-affirming” (Loudmouth, Australia, September 2017).
 To further exhibit his finesse in composition and arrangement, he currently leads his trio and eMotion Band as well as directing The Bridge.